ACE College of Engineering, Trivandrum: Campus

 College is also equipped with incubation spaces under IEDC, IT rooms for the management of college technical side in the First Year Students Main College Building.

 Campus Life

 This is a private institution so uniform is mandatory for every students.
-College start at 8:40 AM in the morning and end at 4:10 PM, the campus is open to both faculties and students till 7:00 PM for activities such as sports, arts and more.
+College start at 8:40 am and end at 4:10 pm, the campus is open to both faculties and students till 7:00 pm for activities such as sports, arts and more.

 Centre for Training and Placements

 The Training and Placement Cell is staffed with full-time placement professionals.
 It offers students an employment placement and skill enhancement training.
 An MoU with Tata Consultancy Services on assistance in Placement and Training was signed which assures 50% placement in TCS and placement assistance to the rest for people entitled in the training program.

 Sports

 The institute has indoor and outdoor sports facilities including badminton, volleyball, table tennis, and a gymnasium.
 The college hosted Kerala University Inter-Collegiate boxing championship in 2014.